The Most Common Questions in Psycholinguistics

 5. What is the difference between a second language and a foreign language?

-A second language is a language that is acquired after the first.
+A second language is a non-native language that is used regularly and plays an important role in the learner’s community or country.

-A foreign language is a language that comes from another country and is not spoken as a native language by the native people.
+A foreign language is a language that originates from another country and is not used for daily communication within the learner’s community.

 Example: English, Japanese, French, and German are foreign languages in Indonesia.